From the Mitcham News & Mercury, 29th April 1960

 “As long as I have somewhere where they can play without wandering away or getting lost, I won’t mind,” she said stop

-“The garages in nearby houses are in better condition a More habitable in these hearts similar woman.
-But I’m lucky ones – I am moving this week.”
+“The garages in nearby houses are in better condition and more habitable than these huts,” said another woman.
+But I’m one of the lucky ones – I am moving this week.”

 At present there are fewer than a dozen families living on the site.
 The empty huts have become a playground for children who have added to the chaos by breaking windows and defacing the walls.